Bulgogi Sauce (Korean BBQ Sauce)

 - Traditionally an Asian pear is used, if they are hard to find, a sweet Bosc pear or apple works.
 I often times use applesauce if on hand as well.

-- Nutritional information shown is for 10 servings (2 tablespoon each) of sauce.
+- Nutritional information shown is for 10 servings (2 Tbsp each) of sauce.